Our History

-Hospicare’s roots in Tompkins County stretch back more than 30 years.
+Hospicare’s roots in central NY stretch back more than 35 years.
+Here are some of our historical highlights:

 1978

-Community leaders begin meeting to determine the need for a hospice through a committee created by the Tompkins County Health Planning Council board.
+Community leaders began meeting to determine the need for a hospice through a committee created by the Tompkins County Health Planning Council board.

 1979

-The committee develops an organizational plan for a local hospice.
+The committee developed an organizational plan for a local hospice.

 1980

-Hospicare of Tompkins County opens for business in space provided by the county government in the Biggs Building near the hospital.
+Hospicare of Tompkins County opened for business in space provided by the county government in the Biggs Building near the hospital.
 The first coordinator also provided nursing care for patients.

 1983

-Hospicare of Tompkins County is incorporated as a not-for-profit organization.
+Hospicare of Tompkins County was incorporated as a not-for-profit organization.

 1985

-Hospicare is recognized as an independent New York State hospice
+Hospicare was recognized as an independent New York State hospice

-Hospicare supporters begin dreaming, planning, and fundraising for a hospice residence.
+Hospicare supporters began dreaming, planning, and fundraising for a hospice residence.

 1994

-Construction of the Hospicare Residence begins on East King Road.
+Construction of the Hospicare Residence began on East King Road.

 1995

-The first free-standing hospice residence in New York State opens.
-Nina Miller is named executive director of Hospicare.
+Our Residence opened as the first free-standing hospice residence in New York State.
+Nina Miller was named executive director of Hospicare.

 2002

-Hospicare is renamed Hospicare and Palliative Care Services of Tompkins County, to reflect the addition of a palliative care program, one of the first in the state.
+Hospicare was renamed Hospicare and Palliative Care Services of Tompkins County, to reflect the addition of a palliative care program, one of the first in the state.
+Dr. Eric Lessinger became our second Medical Director, upon the retirement of Dr. R. Roy Coats.

 2004

-The first year for Women Swimmin’, which quickly becomes a major annual event in the Ithaca area and our major fundraiser.
+The first year for Women Swimmin’ for Hospicare, which quickly became a beloved annual event in the Ithaca area and our major fundraiser.
+Since then, Women Swimmin’ has raised over $3.6 million for Hospicare.

 2006